fackelm2/fackelm2.github.io/_posts/2025-04-15-cryptocurrency.md

 For example, buying with a credit card is more expensive than buying with a bank transfer.
 Or buying from an ATM is even more expensive (up to 20%).
-There are also many pitfalls when buying cryptocurrency with FIAT money - be patient and always think twice.
+There are also many pitfalls when buying cryptocurrency with FIAT money.
+Be patient and always think twice.

 ## Links